11 June

-A day to support patients
+A day to support patients with dysimmune neuropathies

 To raise awareness and drive change everywhere around the world for all people living with dysimmune and inflammatory neuropathies, their families and carers.